Should I add a long-term care rider to my life insurance policy?

 Standalone long-term care insurance

-If you want comprehensive long-term care coverage but don’t want to detract from the face value of your life insurance policy, you can purchase a standalone long-term care insurance policy.
+If you want comprehensive long-term care coverage but don’t want to take away from the total amount of money you leave to your loved ones, you can purchase a standalone long-term care insurance policy.

-Similarly to a long-term care rider, a standalone policy covers the costs of care for people who need help with ADLs, such as people with Alzheimer’s or people who are living in nursing homes or care facilities.
+Similarly to a long-term care rider, a standalone policy covers the costs of care for people who need help with activities of daily living, such as people with Alzheimer’s or people who are living in nursing homes or care facilities.

-These policies are expensive, and can become unaffordable as you age.
-To get affordable rates, it’s best to purchase a long-term insurance plan as early as possible, as you would want to do with life insurance
+These policies are expensive and can become unaffordable as you age.
+To get affordable rates, it’s best to purchase a long-term insurance plan as early as possible, just like you would want to do with life insurance.

 Chronic illness accelerated death benefit rider

-Depending on which riders your insurance company offers, you can add a chronic illness accelerated death benefit rider to your policy in lieu of a long-term care rider.
+Depending on which riders your insurance company offers, you might be best off getting a chronic illness accelerated death benefit rider.

 Frequently asked questions